-This is the teriyaki style salmon recipe that won over my heart and it only takes 7 ingredients!
-My partner cooked this dish for me when we first started dating…and won me over.
+This is the teriyaki-style salmon recipe that stole my heart and it only takes 7 ingredients!
+My partner cooked this dish for me when we first started dating and it won me over.
+It was marry-me salmon!
+After years of trying, I FINALLY got him to share the recipe.
+This top-secret teriyaki salmon recipe is all you need to win your special someone’s heart.

 Simple Ingredients, Big Payoff

 Traditional teriyaki sauce has four main ingredients: soy sauce, sake, sugar, and ginger.
-This recipe is very different from the traditional teriyaki sauce you are used to, but in my opinion, it's the only recipe you will ever need to get that teriyaki craving perfectly satisfied.
-Teriyaki sauce is traditionally Japanese, and we got to enjoy it on our trip to Japan.
+This recipe is very different from the traditional teriyaki sauce you are used to, but in my opinion, it’s the only recipe you will ever need to get that teriyaki craving perfectly satisfied.
+Teriyaki sauce is traditionally Japanese.
 This recipe is not an authentic teriyaki sauce, but instead, a sauce that reminds me of teriyaki sauce.

 What to Serve with Teriyaki Salmon